 We can’t remove our emotions; they’re hard-wired, a vital part of our HSP DNA.

 But we can learn to choose how we re-spond — rather than re-act — to our emotions

 Instead of constantly feeling emotionally overwhelmed, we can become consciously, intentionally, emotionally response-able — for our own emotions and those of others.

-As I manage my own fire of self-criticism, I’ll be revisiting the resources listed below.
+As I manage my own #AllTheFeels moments, I’ll be revisiting the resources listed below.
 They contain practical tools that help expand the space between stimulus and response.

-Whatever you do, keep this one thing mind:
+Whatever you do, keep this goal in mind:

 Instead of trying to control your emotions, focus on learning to manage your reactions.